 Online Program Approval Process

 - Prepare a program proposal with the consultation of the CLEAR staff, your department chair, and your dean.
+As of Fall 2017, the forms linked below replace the following forms: VPAA-182, Request for UNT Planning Authority Form, Online CLEAR Program Proposal Form, and University Accreditation’s usage of the THECB Long Form.
+More information and budget form resources can be found here.
 Send your completed proposal to Terri Day.

 The documents will be submitted to the CLEAR Steering Committee for review and recommendation.
 You may be asked to attend an upcoming CLEAR Steering Committee meeting and/or proposal may be reviewed electronically.